New Syndx wants to use its expertise assisting companies elsewhere to help NJ cannabis social equity license applicants in New Jersey.

 “We’ve done this kind of thing in the past,” he said.

 New Syndx were exhibitors at the NECANN convention in Atlantic City, New Jersey, in October.

 Helping Social Equity Cannabis License Applicants Financially

 More important than technical assistance, New Syndx also provides financial assistance.
-Soltis noted they could help their clients get good deals with banks and other institutions that often charge cannabis companies exorbitant interest rates.
+Soltis noted they could help their clients get good deals with banks and other institutions.
+They often charge cannabis companies exorbitant interest rates.

-Soltis said they are mindful of the limited number of licenses allowed per town and would not take a client who wanted to apply for a slot when none was available.
+Soltis said they are mindful of the limited number of licenses allowed per town.
+They would not take a client who wanted to apply for a slot when none was available.